kayleewuhu/Bazaar/Bazaar/README.md

   - Ensure maven is installed (will download testing library JUnit)
       - Run xtest shell script (./xtest)

+- To run the program, run XServer.java in Server folder to start the server and run XClient.java in Client folder in another shell to run clients.
+  - Sample input/output to both are provided in the Integration Tests directory outside.
 ## Data representation relationships
 ![My Image](../Bazaar/Common/Assets/Bazaar-main.jpeg)